Solution Validation

 • How much they have the problem

-• Whether they'd actually pay
+• Whether they would actually pay

 • How well they fit target segment